Aman-1222/GFG-Solution/README.md

 # GFG-Solution
-Collection of LeetCode questions to ace the coding interview.
+Collection of GFG questions to ace the coding interview.